X-Men: Next Dimension: Plot

 With the X-Men and the Brotherhood forming a temporary alliance, the team fights their way through a legion of Sentinels, though not without losses of their own.
-In the end, Magneto, Wolverine, Juggernaut and Phoenix invade the tower for the final battle with Bastion.
+In the end, Magneto, Wolverine, Juggernaut, and Phoenix invade the tower for the final battle with Bastion.
 Bastion uses Magneto's trans-mat system to transport Juggernaut away from the tower, then escapes to Asteroid M, but he is followed by a piggybacking Wolverine.
 Wolverine, whose healing factor was disabled by the Sentinels earlier, manages to defeat Bastion.
 Magneto and Phoenix arrive to help Wolverine, and Magneto prevents a weakened Bastion from escaping again.
 The two battle, and Magneto is defeated.

 When Bastion returns to the central room, he finds Phoenix, who challenges and finally defeats him.
 The Prime Sentinels are disbanded, and the X-Men and the Brotherhood agree to a temporary cease-fire while the wounded are restored to health.
-Forge is freed and reverses the effects of his weapon, restoring everything to normal.
+Forge is freed and he reverses the effects of his weapon, restoring everything to normal.
 With Bastion returned to S.H.I.E.L.D., the X-Men are free to continue training to fight for a better future.

 Upon reaching the ending level of Asteroid M, the player has the chance to fight Bastion as three characters: Wolverine, then Magneto, and finally Phoenix.
 Whether Wolverine defeats Bastion or is defeated himself, the game proceeds to Magneto's fight with Bastion.
-If Magneto defeats Bastion, the finale video is simply accelerated and Phoenix does not fight Bastion.
+If Magneto defeats Bastion, the finale video is accelerated and Phoenix does not fight Bastion.
 If Magneto is defeated, Bastion and Phoenix comprise the final fight of the game.